quantumlib/Cirq/docs/dev/notebooks.md

  - change `pip install cirq —pre` to `pip install cirq`
  - remove the exclusions in dev_tools/notebooks/isolated_notebook_test.py by making `NOTEBOOKS_DEPENDING_ON_UNRELEASED_FEATURES=[]`

 As all the notebooks have been tested continuously up to this point, the post release notebook PR should pass without issues.

+If a released notebook needs to be modified to cater for unreleased functionality, then it will again become a pre-release notebook.